- James Gavin, Deep in a dream: the long night of Chet Baker,

 But let’s just forget the film, and the book, and wallow.
 These songs almost add up to a potted biography in themselves:

 As with My favorite things, everyone has their favourite versions of My funny Valentine, but this one (live from Turin in 1959 —at the height of Chet’s celebrity in Italy, and just as his substance-abuse was rocketing) is heart-rending:

 Another lesson from jazzers in how to use vibrato.
 And let’s hear it for Lars Gullin on sax…

 This next recording (evidently achieved through some editorial sleight-of-hand) contrasts with Bille Holiday’s You’re my thrill—which Chet also sang:

 For a sequel, with a yet more informed playlist, see here.

 I also look forward to reading Jeroen de Valk, Chet Baker: his life and music.

-Short of undertaking a global survey, 1959 is widely known as the year of A kind of blue; and in China, for the escalation of famine—still not widely enough known.
+Short of undertaking a global survey, 1959 is widely known as the year of Kind of blue; and in China, for the escalation of famine—still not widely enough known.